eprovst/DomainColoring.jl/docs/src/dct.md

 which is set to `:auto` will use the viewport resolution to determine the number of samples.
 Note that this can make plotting very slow.

+Finally, in a similar fashion to `DomainColoring.@shadedplot`, one can use `DomainColoringToy.@interactiveshadedplot` to create custom plots.

 ## Installation
 `DomainColoringToy` is a different package and hence has to be installed separately.
 Installation is as usual: